What is a Vehicle Inspection?

 Avoid the hassle of wasting time and the risk of failing the test.
 Prepare the vehicle by conducting regular car parts inspection to ensure roadworthiness.
 This can help expedite the vehicle inspection process and ensure no common issues can be detected including defective brake systems, worn-out tires, or battery-related problems.
 Addressing found issues immediately can prevent worsening the damage, costly repairs, and failing vehicle inspections.

 Vehicle inspection is critical to fleet management and technology plays an important role to streamline inspection processes.
-A cost-efficient digital solution like iAuditor by SafetyCulture can help maintain vehicles’ roadworthiness through regular inspections.
+A cost-efficient digital solution like SafetyCulture (formerly iAuditor) can help maintain vehicles’ roadworthiness through regular inspections.
 It helps promote driver and customer safety by clearly identifying vehicle issues and taking corrective actions immediately.

 Taking advantage of this flexible vehicle inspection software, enables fleet managers to identify issues immediately and experience these benefits: